Getting started¶

 The local config is held in edpcmentoring/edpcmentoring/edpcmentoring/settings_local.py, and DEBUG is set to True - not advised for production systems.

-• Users test0001 to test0099 are members of CUED but not all are active.
+test0001totest0099are members of CUED but not all are active. - Users

 This section contains some important information if you’re thinking of developing a feature for the database.